 The Mendip offices remain closed at this time.
 Please get in touch using the new freephone number or go to the website.
 NEW freephone number: 0808 27 87 842

 Community fridge and larder tackles food waste and food poverty.
-Situated in the Cheese and Grain car park, Market Yard, Frome.
-Open daily 9am-7pm.
+Previously located in the Cheese and Grain car park, Market Yard, Frome it has now been temporarily moved to Frome Town Hall and can be found in the brick shed outside.
+Open daily 9am-5pm.
 Help yourself to food- no charge.

 Offers a wide range of support services to rough sleepers, the homeless, socially isolated and those struggling with addictions.